girisandeep/calcuchat/README.md

 A simple calculator with chat-like UI.

-The app is available in Google Playstore: https://play.google.com/store/apps/details?id=com.cloudxlab.calcuchat
+The app is available in Google Playstore - [CalcuChat by CloudxLab](https://play.google.com/store/apps/details?id=com.cloudxlab.calcuchat)

 I am open sourcing it so that people can learn how to write an [expression parser](blob/master/lib/calc.dart) and create a chat-like mobile app using flutter.